Grab Your Free Natural Immunity Guide!

 But First, A Little Background

-Tylenol is the brand name for a drug called Acetaminophen (also called paracetamol) which primarily affects the liver, where it's detoxified.
+Tylenol is the brand name for a drug called acetaminophen (also called paracetamol) which primarily affects the liver, where it's detoxified.

 The liver processes acetaminophen (Tylenol) through three detoxification pathways.
 During the Tylenol detox process, a toxic metabolite called N-acetyl-P-benzoquinone imine (NAPQI) is produced by one of these pathways.
 The only way to detoxify NAPQI (and prevent it from wreaking havoc in our body) is when glutathione binds to it, making it non-toxic and allowing it to be excreted through the urine.